-The Honourable Mr. Justice Andrew Burgess, a native of Barbados, was sworn in as a CCJ Judge on the 18th of January 2019.
+The Honourable Mr. Justice Andrew Burgess, a native of Barbados, was sworn in as a CCJ Judge on 18 January 2019.
 He was previously a Court of Appeal Judge in Barbados, a Dean of the Faculty of Law at The University of the West Indies’ Cave Hill campus and a Professor of Corporate and Commercial Law.
 At the University of the West Indies, he had the distinction of being the longest-serving dean at the Law Faculty’s Cave Hill campus.
 He also was the first law graduate to be appointed a professor and also serve as dean.
 In 2013, Mr. Justice Burgess was awarded by the Office of Alumni Relations of the University of the West Indies for his outstanding contribution to the Faculty of Law.

 He is currently a judge on the 7-member panel of the World Bank Administrative Tribunal, having been appointed in 2013 for a 5-year period.
 In 2017, he was elected by his fellow Judges to be the Vice President of the tribunal.
 The Tribunal is the final and binding forum of last resort for the resolution of cases submitted by members of the staff of the bank alleging non-observance of their contracts of employment or terms of appointment.
 The present World Bank Administrative Tribunal also comprises judges from the United States, Argentina, Egypt, Sierra Leone, Iran and France.

 He also had a distinguished career internationally as a judge of the Inter-American Development Bank’s Administrative Tribunal in Washington, D.C.
 Mr. Justice Burgess was the body’s Vice-President in 2007 and 2009 and served as President from 2009-2010.